 Mirrorring – Foreign Body (2012)

 The pairing of Grouper’s Liz Harris and Tiny Vipers’ Jesy Fortino is so perfect, it’s almost too obvious to suggest.
 It’s a good thing, then, that the two singer-songwriters saw fit to collaborate on a project together, that project being Mirrorring.
-They’ve only issued one album together, but it’s a spectacular one, spanning six songs of gorgeous, slow-moving space folk that’s rarely immediate or conventional, but consistently reveals itself in beautifully abstract ways.
+They’ve only issued one album together, Foreign Body, but it’s a spectacular one, spanning six songs of gorgeous, slow-moving space folk that’s rarely immediate or conventional, but consistently reveals itself in beautifully abstract ways.
 When Fortino takes the lead, she evokes a more emotional, visceral experience in songs like “Silent From Above.”
 And when Harris is at the helm, there’s more of a hazy, folk-gaze sound at work, which is at its most potent in the breathtaking “Fell Sound.”
 If this is folk, it’s certainly not of any ordinary, earthly variety. – JT

-Grouper – The Man Who Died In His Boat (2013)
+Grouper – The Man Who Died in His Boat (2013)

 Few labels have put out such consistently high quality ambient music as Kranky.
-Fitting then, that one of the most identifiable sounds in ambient folk would choose the label for her eighth full-length studio album.
+Fitting then, that one of the most identifiable architects of ambient folk would choose the label for her eighth full-length studio album.
 The Man Who Died in His Boat is both one of Grouper’s best albums and also a perfect entry point to the now dense discography.
 Liz Harris’ sound in its most distilled form is a combination of ethereal, constantly adrift vocals and more tangible coolly strummed guitar.
 They’re simple ingredients but ones that Harris prepares with incredible creativity and confidence, stretching both form and concept into new shapes and arrangements.
 Record labels are often an integral part of helping a band define their sound, but with The Man Who Died, both artist and label were fully formed before the conception, resulting in an album that proudly compliments and enriches both parties’ already stellar discographies. – DG